|AT A GLANCE||PRICING||HEADLINE|

 If you’re short on time or just don’t like reading, here are the primary differences between these two beds:

-Those are just the headline differences and there is more to know with each of these beds.
+Those are just the headline differences though.
+As with any major purchase, it’s always a good idea to do more research.
 Keep reading to learn more about Puffy and Casper.

 A big reason why companies like Casper and Puffy have achieved so much success over the last several years is due to the value proposition online mattress brands offer.
 Gone are the days of visiting your local mattress store and spending hours testing 100 different beds for 30 seconds at a time.
 Like a lot of other evolving industries, you can now shop for a new mattress from the comfort of your own home.
 Well, then how do I test the mattress? you might be asking.
 Glad you asked.
 Check this out.